peteratticusberg/orc/lib/lend.md

 ## Soundbite

-A coin used to facilitate the transfer of value between lenders and borrowers across the globe.
+The LEND token is used to facilitate the transfer of value between lenders and borrowers across the globe.

 ## Overview